Valium and Xanax are both used to treat anxiety. While they are similar, there are important differences between the two.

 In general, both medications are prescribed to treat anxiety, but the type of anxiety you experience may be better treated by one medication over the other.
 Differences between Valium and Xanax include:

 - Type of anxiety treated.
 Xanax can be used to treat panic disorder in addition to general symptoms of anxiety.
-Valium, however, has not been approved for the treatment of panic disorder, though it can also be used for the treatment of alcohol withdrawal symptoms and seizures.
+Valium, however, has not been approved for the treatment of the panic disorder, though it can also be used for the treatment of alcohol withdrawal symptoms and seizures.

 - Length of time until effects take place.
 Xanax takes a longer time to produce anti-anxiety effects while the effects of Valium are often experienced more quickly.
 Valium also has a longer half-life, so it stays active in your system for a longer period.